Critical race theory in the classroom: Understanding the debate

 Educators weigh in on importance of teaching about race

-Joy Hofmeister, Oklahoma's state superintendent of public instruction, has been outspoken about her concerns on the bill in her own state, especially as the 100-year anniversary of the Tulsa race riot nears.
+Joy Hofmeister, Oklahoma's state superintendent of public instruction, has been outspoken about her concerns on the bill in her own state, especially concerning the history of the Tulsa race riot in her own state.

 Hofmeister, along with the members of the Oklahoma City Public School Board of Education, have denounced the legislation.